wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-1-to-2.md

 ## Migrate

-1. While still in your Wikibase Suite directory, ensure the services are stopped by running.
+1. While still in your WBS directory, ensure the services are stopped by running.

    ```sh
    docker compose down